antounes/science/_pages/about.md

 permalink: /about/
 ---

-I’m a research data scientist navigating the field of what’s for show called AI.
-In fact, I’m keen on probability theory, linear algebra, machine learning and deep learning.I love approaching problems in a rigorously scientific manner, finding beautiful solutions and explaining them well.
+I'm a research-minded data scientist.
+My current research interests focus on time series understanding and their approach with techniques expanding from fundamental statistics to machine learning.
+More broadly, I’m keen on probability theory, linear algebra, and machine learning.
+I love approaching problems in a rigorously scientific manner, finding beautiful solutions and explaining them well.
 <br>
 This blog is my workbook, it's been continuously updated since December 2021 so as to keep a track of my research progress.